smartenv-crs4/keycloak-express-middleware/README.md

 import responseinterceptor from 'responseinterceptor';
 import keycloakMiddleware from 'keycloak-express-middleware';

 function tmpInterceptor(req, respond) {
+    // Handling Unauthorized Access (401/403) Gracefully
   respond(200, '<h1>Access Denied</h1><p>You are not authorized to view this page.</p>');
 }

-app.get(
+// if protectMiddleware('role') return a 403 with keycloak blank page then
+// interceptByStatusCode Handle Unauthorized Access (401/403) Gracefully app.get(
   '/test403',
   responseinterceptor.interceptByStatusCode(403, tmpInterceptor),